 In this country of ours the concerns of Americans, like updated infrastructure, affordable education, affordable health care, public safety, no more wars, an affordable heath care system, affordable housing, reinvigorating our industry, and bringing back onshore the more than $3 trillion of corporate money sitting in tax havens are non-issues to most candidates.

 The issues forming the next national government are immigration and same sex marriage, and of course, leading all other issues is Israel.

 In the last national election, more than $4.3 billion in “bribes” were raised and donated to state and national candidates.
 When a senator needs to raise $25 million for election, you know that he is paying back his sponsors.
 I called that “bribes”.

 Americans need to rise up, just like the Greeks did, and vote “No” to all the oligarchs and to all the bribes in politics.
 Please keep this in mind in the next election.

-Posted by Sami Jamil Jadallah on July 8, 2015, With 2119 Reads Filed under Corruption, Democracy & Elections, Government & Politics.
+Posted by Sami Jamil Jadallah on July 8, 2015, With 2122 Reads Filed under Corruption, Democracy & Elections, Government & Politics.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.